Sazar24/react-movies-searcher/README.md

 ... because of little time.
 There could (should) be:
 - IoC
 - more tests.
-There always should be more tests...
+Much, much more...j
 - probably more colors.
 Everyone like rainbows...

 #